Why did you start with this content creation and freelance writing thingy?

 In this guide, you’ll look at how to find high-paying clients that are ready to take their wallets out on ghostwriters.
 First, let’s discuss the basics.

 What Is A Ghostwriter?

-A ghostwriter is a person that lets another person take authorship credits for their work in exchange for money.
+A ghostwriter is a person that lets another person take credit for authorship of their work in exchange for money.

-Celebrities, top executives, politicians, musicians, and even writers used have been using ghostwriters for centuries.
+Celebrities, top executives, politicians, musicians, and even writers have been using ghostwriters for centuries.
 Have you ever heard of Wolfgang Amadeus Mozart?
-He was hired for ghostwriting music for wealthy patrons.
+He was hired to ghostwrite music for wealthy patrons.

 Do Ghostwriters Get Credit (In Any Form)?

 As a ghostwriter, you enter into a contractual confidentiality agreement with the person commissioning the work to remain anonymous.
 Hence, you get zero credits.

 Occasionally though, the person might indirectly mention you as an assistant.
 And in some cases, they might give you a testimonial.
 Here’s my personal experience of requesting a testimonial after providing my ghostwriting services to a big shot client for about six months.